Ola showcases 1st electric scooter, aims 1 cr bikes by 2022

-New Delhi, March 8 (IANS) Before Elon Musk-led Tesla finally makes its India entry, ride-hailing platform Ola on Monday announced world's largest two-wheeler manufacturing facility called Ola FutureFactory that will have annual production capacity of one crore vehicles and will be operational by 2022.
+New Delhi: Before Elon Musk-led Tesla finally makes its India entry, ride-hailing platform Ola on Monday announced world's largest two-wheeler manufacturing facility called Ola FutureFactory that will have annual production capacity of one crore vehicles and will be operational by 2022.

 The factory will generate 10,000 direct employment, along with additional jobs being created by Ola vendors and suppliers.